 You know how turkey and chicken can sometimes be a little… dry?
 Well, that’s because as you cook it the moisture in it evaporates.

 When a turkey/chicken sits in a brine (ie. a salty bath) it absorbs the salt and extra moisture which helps the turkey retain more water during cooking.
 This is because all that salt attracts water and keeps it in the turkey.

 Apple Cider Vinegar

 How Long Should You Brine Your Turkey?

 In general, you want to let your turkey soak in the brine for 24 – 48 hours.
-We let ours sit for 48 hours just to get it extra flavourful.
+For our turkey recipe we had it sit for 48 hours just to get it extra flavourful.

 How’s It Taste?

 Pretty darn amazing if I do say so myself!